See caption

 Wikimedia Commons

 Barlow appeared before Justice Sir Robert Heath, on 7 September when he professed his adherence to the Catholic faith and defended his actions.
 On 8 September, he was found guilty and sentenced to be executed.
-Two days later, he was taken from Lancaster Castle, drawn on a hurdle to the place of execution, hanged, drawn and quartered.[1][4]
-His head was afterwards displayed on a pike.[2]
+Two days later, he was taken from Lancaster Castle, drawn on a hurdle to the place of execution, and hanged, drawn and quarteredStatutory penalty in England from 1352 for men convicted of high treason, not repealed until 1870. ;[1][4] his head was afterwards displayed on a pike.[2]
 His cousin, Francis Downes, Lord of Wardley Hall, a devout Catholic rescued his skull and preserved it at Wardley where it remains.[4]

 Canonisation